Qiskit/qiskit-metapackage/docs/index.rst

    of quantum computing.
 :ref:`Qiskit Finance <aqua-finance>`
-   Qiskit Finance allows users with different levels of experience to execute financial analysis and optimization experiments and contribute to the quantum computing finance software stack.
+   Qiskit Finance allows users with different levels of experience to execute financial-analysis and optimization experiments and contribute to the quantum computing finance software stack.
 Users with a pure finance background or interests can continue to configure financial analysis and optimization problems without having to learn the details of the underlying quantum computing system.